crspeller/aider-nvim/README.md

 - `:Aider` - Opens a terminal split and runs aider
 - `:AiderAddFile [files...]` - Adds files to aider (uses current buffer's file if no arguments provided)
 - `:AiderDropFile` - Removes the current buffer's file from aider
+- `:AiderDropAll` - Removes all files from aider